Sakartu/SDM-SiED/README.md

 __add_pubkey(base64 sig, base64 pubkey)__

-THis add pubkey function is used by the consultant to add new client keys.
+The add pubkey function is used by the consultant to add new client keys.
 The sig is created using the private key of the consultant and the query will be executed only if the sig matches a check against the public key of the consultant.
+This public key is built into the system.

 __insert(base64 sig, base64 treeID, string EncryptedRows[])__